rushiagr/npf/content/blog/kubernetes-in-30-minutes-with-minikube-on-mac.md

 Now if you do `dvm ls` you'll see that your current docker version is 1.11.1.

-Now you can use `docker ps` to see all your docker containers for kubernetes running inside minikube.
+Now you can use `docker ps` to see all your docker containers for Kubernetes running inside minikube.

 That's all for this blogpost.
 I'll write another blog post about how to create your own pods inside this running Kubernetes cluster.